tonton-pixel/emoji-test-list/README.md

 ## Description

-This Node module returns a JSON-compatible object literal containing all emoji characters with their code, age, name, and component status or link to other fully-qualified or non-fully-qualified (minimally-qualified or unqualified) forms, as extracted from the Emoji 12.1 data file `emoji-test.txt`.
+This Node module returns a JSON-compatible object literal containing all emoji characters with their code, age, name, and component status or link to other fully-qualified or non-fully-qualified (minimally-qualified or unqualified) forms, as extracted from the Emoji 13.0 data file [emoji-test.txt](https://unicode.org/Public/emoji/13.0/emoji-test.txt).

 ## Installing